Tibet under Qing rule: Dalai Lama

 When the Qing dynasty installed the 7th Dalai Lama in 1720, his religious supremacy was recognized by the Tibetan government, but the Qing ignored his theoretical rights.
-After 1720, the government was appointed by the Qing but due to distance and bad organization, was largely independent.
-After the civil war of 1727/8, the 7th Dalai Lama was suspected of complicity in the murder of Khangchenné, who led the Tibetan cabinet, and was exiled to Gartar Monastery in Kham.
+After 1720, the government was appointed by the Qing but due to distance and bad organization, retained a large amount of internal authority.
+After the civil war of 1727–1728, the 7th Dalai Lama was suspected of complicity in the murder of Khangchenné, who led the Tibetan cabinet, and was exiled to Gartar Monastery in Kham.
 All temporal authority was wielded by Polhané Sönam Topgyé in the meantime.
-After the events of 1750 in which the 7th Dalai Lama managed to quell the riots caused by the death of Polhané's successor at the hands of the ambans, the Yongzheng Emperor gave tacit recognition to the rights of the Dalai Lama to the sovereignty of Tibet.
-The right was not formally sanctioned but was taken as granted.
+After the events of 1750 in which the 7th Dalai Lama managed to quell the riots caused by the death of Polhané's successor at the hands of the Qing ambans, the Qianlong Emperor of the Qing dynasty promulgated the 13-Article Ordinance for the More Effective Governing of Tibet, granting the 7th Dalai Lama secular power.
+At the same time, the powers of the Qing ambans in Lhasa were also greatly increased.
 The 7th Dalai Lama then conducted government with some degree of control by the Qing.

 According to The Veritable Records of the Shizong [Yongzheng] Emperor and in the Weizang tuzhi [ Topographical Description of Central Tibet ], the Dalai Lama's powers after 1751 included overseeing important decisions by ministers and appointing district governors, provincial governors, and officers based on the recommendations of the council with the approval of the ambans.

 The 8th, 9th, 10th, 11th, and 12th Dalai Lamas from 1758 to 1875 were unimportant or died young.
-The 13th Dalai Lama (1875-1933) fled to Urga during the British occupation of Lhasa in 1904.
+The 13th Dalai Lama (1875–1933) fled to Urga during the British occupation of Lhasa in 1904.
 With the resulting treaty in 1906 recognizing China's suzerainty over Tibet, the 13th Dalai Lama visited Beijing in 1908 where he tried unsuccessfully to gain a greater degree of independence for Tibet.
-The Qing occupied Lhasa in 1910 and the 13th Dalai Lama fled to India.
+The Qing forces occupied Lhasa in 1910 and the 13th Dalai Lama fled to India.
 The Qing dynasty fell the next year and its forces withdrew from Tibet.
 In 1913, the 13th Dalai Lama returned to Lhasa and declared himself sovereign of an independent Tibet which he ruled until his death in 1933.